Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

         app = config.make_wsgi_app()
         serve(app, host='0.0.0.0')

-We now have the basic application layout needed to build our project by adding database support, routing, views and templates.
+We now have the basic application layout needed to run our application, but we still need to add database support, routing, views and templates.

 Step 3 - Database And Schema
 ----------------------------

-To make things simple and straightforward we'll use the widely installed SQLite database for our project.
-The schema for our tasks is also simple, an **id** to uniquely identify the task, a **name** not longer than 100 characters and a **closed** boolean to indicate if the task is closed or not.
+To make things straightforward, we'll use the widely installed SQLite database for our project.
+The schema for our tasks is also simple: an **id** to uniquely identify the task, a **name** not longer than 100 characters and a **closed** boolean to indicate if the task is closed or not.

-Add to the tasks directory a file named schema.sql with the following content:
+Add to the ``tasks`` directory a file named ``schema.sql`` with the following
+content:

 .. code-block:: sql